Collab4exaNBody/hippoLBM/doc/paper/joss/paper.md

 In the field of codes using the 3D Lattice Boltzmann Method, several codes offer more advanced physical capabilities than `HippoLBM`, such as open source codes `OpenLB` [@heuveline2007openlb], which provides a broad, general-purpose set of physical models (e.g., thermal, particulate, and free-surface flows), or `LBMSaclay` [@cartalade2016lattice], which enables multiphase simulations.
 Non-open-source codes such as `ProLB` [@feng2021prolb], which can simulate compressible fluids, or `PowerFLOW`®.

 `HippoLBM` differs from the state of the art mainly in its design rather than in its physical or HPC capabilities, which can be further enriched in the future in order to integrate into complex, multi-physics ecosystems.
-Note that waLBerla [@bauer2021walberla] and Palabos [@latt2021palabos] with LIGGGHTS offer multiphysics couplings with HPC features.
+Note that waLBerla [@bauer2021walberla] and the Palabos-LIGGGHTS coupling [@latt2021palabos] offer similar multiphysics capabilities with HPC features.

 # Software design